 The Bargello Museum is organizing two important exhibitions: Honorable and ancient citizen of Florence and The admirable vision.
 Dante and the Divine Comedy in the symbolist imagination.
 The choice of the Bargello is significant: in this medieval palace, which hosts the most ancient portrait of Dante, the sentence of Dante’s exile was issued.

 As soon as Palazzo Vecchio will reopen, the famous "Allegorical Portrait of Dante", painted by Agnolo Bronzino around 1530, will be displayed again in the Salone de' Cinquecento, until May 31st.
-Dante700 is also expected to be reopen: a beautiful exhibition showing us Dante and his places in the photos taken by Massimo Sestini, on show in Santa Maria Novella refectory.
+Dante700 is also expected to reopen: a beautiful exhibition showing us Dante and his places in the photos taken by Massimo Sestini, on show in Santa Maria Novella refectory.

-The Maggio Musicale Fiorentino (the most important musical institution of Florence) is organizing three important projects: a complete reading of the Divine Comedy in 20 appointments at the Teatro Goldoni; three concerts conducted by Riccardo Muti in a series of “Dante’s cities”: Ravenna, Verona and Florence (September 13); a special concert dedicated to Dante, conducted by Zubin Mehta, for the inauguration of the New Auditorium of the Maggio Musicale Theatre.
+The Maggio Musicale Fiorentino (the most important musical institution of Florence) is organizing some concerts conducted by Riccardo Muti in the three Dante’s cities: Ravenna, Verona and Florence (the Dante Symphonie by Franz List will be performed in Florence on September 13th); a new composition dedicated to Dante will be conducted by Zubin Mehta, on the inauguration of the New Auditorium of the Maggio Musicale Theatre.